• About

 Consider various scenarios where you may intend to showcase results of the same test with diverse inputs:

-This interactive notebook guides you through the process of documenting a model with the ValidMind Developer Framework.
+This interactive notebook guides you through the process of documenting a model with the ValidMind Library.
 It uses the Bank Customer Churn Prediction sample dataset from Kaggle to train a simple classification model.
 As part of the notebook, you will learn how to render more than one unique test result for the same test while exploring how the documentation process works:

 Contents